juniior-juf/meals/README.md

-# meals
+# Meals

-A new Flutter project.
+This is a application developed with using the Flutter framework.
+It is a recipes app.

 ## Getting Started